vickychen1/Sitech-Key/README.md

 Staten Island Technical High School Key Club website

 ## Technology
-This website is created with HTML and CSS.
+This website is created with HTML and SCSS.